ap-csp-whs-2024-2025/intro-assignment-Jennifer087/README.md

 Answer the questions below
 * Something interesting about me is I have 4 siblings.
 * Ask Mr. Vu anything:
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in Academic Decathlon & Rocketry